wiz0u/WTelegramClient/FAQ.md

 An easy solution is to call `Interaction.InputBox("Enter verification code")` instead.
 This might require adding a reference *(and `using`)* to the Microsoft.VisualBasic assembly.

+A more complex solution requires the use of a `ManualResetEventSlim` that you will wait for in Config callback, and when the user has provided the verification_code through your GUI, you "set" the event to release your Config callback so it can return the code.

+<a name="access-hash"></a>
 #### 4. Where to get the access_hash?
 Why the error `CHANNEL_INVALID` or `USER_ID_INVALID`?

 An `access_hash` is required by Telegram when dealing with a channel, user, photo, document, etc...